 ---|---|---|

-Annual Saltwater Fishing License | Valid for one year from purchase date; allows fishing in saltwater areas | $61.35 |
+Annual Saltwater Fishing License | Valid for one year from the purchase date; permits fishing in saltwater areas | $61.35 |

-7-Day Saltwater Fishing License | Valid for seven consecutive days | $33.75 |
+7-Day Saltwater Fishing License | Allows fishing for seven consecutive days | $33.75 |

-Annual Saltwater Reef Fish Package | Required for targeting reef fish species like red snapper or grouper (in addition to saltwater license) | $71.35 |
+Annual Saltwater Reef Fish Package | Required to target reef fish species like red snapper or grouper (in addition to a saltwater license) | $71.35 |

-Annual Saltwater Spearfishing Package | Required for spearfishing (in addition to saltwater license) | $79.85 |
+Annual Saltwater Spearfishing Package | Required for spearfishing (in addition to a saltwater license) | $79.85 |

-Annual Saltwater Pier Fishing Package | Covers fishing from licensed piers for one year (in addition to saltwater license) | $23.75 |
+Annual Saltwater Pier Fishing Package | Covers fishing from licensed piers for one year (in addition to a saltwater license) | $23.75 |

 Combination Licenses